imagekit-developer/imagekit-uppy-plugin/README.md

     })
 ```

 By default, this plugin will send all properties of file meta object as string values with the upload requests.
 You can control which properties to send as part of the upload request using metaFields field while initializing the ImageKit Uppy plugin.
-Ideally, you should only allow the supported [upload request parameters](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) to avoid any surprises as we have done in this sample application.
+Ideally, you should only allow the supported [upload request parameters](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) to avoid any surprises.

 ```javascript
 const uppy = Uppy({ debug: true, autoProceed: false })